How to automate your tests

 Delete a single local storage item

-Provide the local storage item name in the Data field.
+Provide the local storage item name in the Storage name field.

 Configuration